 - Salt and freshly ground pepper

-While the vegetables cook, crack the eggs into a large mixing bowl and whisk lightly until the yolks and whites are well combined and uniformly colored.
-Whisk in the half-and-half.
+- While the vegetables cook, crack the eggs into a mixing bowl and whisk together with the half-and-half until light and frothy.

 Frittata reheats really well, so feel free to wrap up any leftovers for lunch the next day.
-For best results, reheat wrapped in aluminum foil in a 350°F oven for about 10 minutes.
+For best results, wrap individual wedges in aluminum foil and reheat in a 350°F oven for about 10 minutes.